Luke31/howler/howler/doc/static/doc/md/done.md

         LimitMEMLOCK=infinity

 ##Kibana 5.0.1 (Port 5601)
 To run queries on elasticsearch from the browser or visually analyze your data, Kibana is very helpful.
+(Former known as Sense)
 * Installation tutorial for Debian: [Install Kibana with Debian Package](https://www.elastic.co/guide/en/kibana/current/deb.html)

 * Service Start/Stop